 This means, currently, anyone who has not yet received their study permit, or received it after March 18 2020 is not allowed to travel to Canada until the temporary restrictions are lifted or changed.

 It’s important to note that if the travel restrictions change for study permit holders, they may not change for those with visitor visas or electronic travel authorizations (eTAs).
 This will be a consideration if your parents or other members of your family are planning to travel to Canada with you.

-If you cannot enter Canada because of travel restrictions or because you don’t yet have your study permit, GNS will provide some academic support during the time you are not able to be in school in person.
+If you cannot enter Canada because of travel restrictions, GNS will provide some academic support during the time you are not able to be in school in person.
 This will not be the same as online school, but will be similar to the kind of support that is provided for any student coming to GNS after the beginning of the academic year and will provide you with the preparation you need to ensure a good start when you are able to be at GNS in person.